 The same idea applies to audiovisual production, which can be expensive.
 Fostering an environment of trust, transparency, and collaboration means your AV suppliers can bring their ideas to the table and thereby recommend equipment and solutions they already have so they don’t need to cross-rent or buy.

-In short: Invite your partners into your budget constraints, and work together to find solutions.
+In short, invite your partners to consider your budget constraints and work together to find solutions.

 By carefully defining your event’s primary goals—and keeping that “why” on your mind through every step of the process—it becomes easier to determine what’s necessary and what’s “nice to have.”
 It can be tempting to wow guests with a high-impact gift or a celebrity keynote speaker.
 But think carefully about what’s actually mission-critical.
 Maybe instead of a top-tier speaker, you can find someone lesser-known (aka, more affordable) to add a more personal, authentic, and unexpected touch.